 The following discussion should be read in conjunction with the financial statements and the notes thereto of the Rabobank Group included in this Base Prospectus.
-As of 2005, the financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ('IFRS').
-The financial data in the (sub) paragraphs in this chapter marked with an asterisk () have not been directly extracted from the audited financial statements but instead is unaudited and derived from the accounting records of Rabobank Nederland, unless otherwise stated.
+As of 2005, the financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS").
+The financial data in the (sub) paragraphs in this chapter marked with an asterisk (\) have not been directly extracted from the audited financial statements but instead is unaudited and derived from the accounting records of Rabobank Nederland, unless otherwise stated.

-Business overview
+Business overview\

-Rabobank Group is an international financial service provider operating on the basis of cooperative principles.
-It comprises 152 independent local Rabobanks and their central organisation Rabobank Nederland and its subsidiaries.
-Rabobank Group operates in 46 countries.
-Its operations include retail banking, wholesale banking, asset management, leasing and real estate.
-It serves approximately 9.5 million clients around the world.
-In the Netherlands, its focus is on all-finance services and, internationally, on food & agri.
-The Rabobank Group entities have strong relationships due to their cooperative roots.
+Rabobank Group is an international financial services provider operating on the basis of cooperative principles.
+At 30 June 2010, it comprised 143 independent local Rabobanks and their central organisation Rabobank Nederland and its subsidiaries.
+Rabobank Group operates in 48 countries.
+Its operations include domestic retail banking, wholesale and international retail banking, asset management and investment, leasing and real estate.
+It serves approximately 10 million clients around the world.
+In the Netherlands, its focus is on all-finance services and, internationally, on food and agri.
+Rabobank Group entities have strong relationships due to Rabobank's cooperative structure.
+At 30 June 2010, Rabobank Group had total assets of $\in$ 675.8 billion and 54,419 full-time employees.

-Rabobank Group has the highest credit rating awarded by the international rating agencies Standard & Poor's (AAA since 1981) and Moody's (Aaa since 1981).
-In terms of Tier I capital, Rabobank Group is among the world's 25 largest financial institutions.
+Rabobank Nederland has the highest credit rating awarded by the international rating agencies Standard & Poor's (AAA since 1981) and Moody's (Aaa since 1981).
+In terms of Tier 1 capital, Rabobank Group is among the world's 25 largest financial institutions (source: The Banker).

-Rabobank Nederland, the local Rabobanks and certain subsidiaries in the Rabobank Group are linked through a 'cross-guarantee system'.
-The cross-guarantee system provides for intra-group credit support among Rabobank Nederland, all local Rabobanks and certain of the Rabobank Group's subsidiaries that are the other participating institutions.
+Rabobank Nederland, the local Rabobanks and certain subsidiaries in Rabobank Group are linked through a "cross-guarantee system".
+The cross-guarantee system provides for intra-group credit support among Rabobank Nederland, all local Rabobanks and certain of Rabobank Group's subsidiaries that are the other participating institutions.
 Under the cross-guarantee system, funds are made available by each participating institution if another participant suffers a shortfall in its funds.
 If a participating institution is liquidated and has insufficient assets to cover its liabilities, the other participating institutions are liable for its debts.
-For more details see: 'The Rabobank Group Structure' - Internal liability (cross-guarantee system)'.
+For more details, see "Rabobank Group Structure - Internal liability (cross-guarantee system)".

 The independent local Rabobanks make up Rabobank Group's cooperative core business.
 Clients can become members of their local Rabobank.
 In turn, the local Rabobanks are members of Rabobank Nederland, the supralocal cooperative organisation that advises and supports the banks in their local services.
 Rabobank Nederland also supervises the operations, sourcing, solvency and liquidity of the local Rabobanks.
-With nearly 1,100 branches and more than 3,000 cash dispensing machines, the local Rabobanks form a dense banking network in the Netherlands.
-In the Netherlands, the local Rabobanks serve approximately 7.5 million clients, both private and corporate, offering a comprehensive package of financial services.
+With 950 branches and 2,986 cash-dispensing machines at 30 June 2010, the local Rabobanks form a dense banking network in the Netherlands.
+The website www.rabobank.nl serves over three million online banking customers.
+In the Netherlands, the local Rabobanks serve approximately 6.8 million retail clients and approximately 800,000 corporate clients, both private and corporate, offering a comprehensive package of financial services.

-Rabobank Nederland is the holding company of a number of specialised subsidiaries in the Netherlands and abroad.
+Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.
+(Rabobank Nederland) is the holding company of a number of specialised subsidiaries in the Netherlands and abroad.
 Rabobank International is Rabobank Group's wholesale bank and international retail bank.